vglinka/storage-facade-map/README.md

   storage.clear();
   console.log(storage.value); // undefined

+  // Delete storage
+  storage.deleteStorage();
+  // An error will be thrown when trying to access
+  // console.log(storage.value); // Error: 'This Storage was deleted!'
 } catch (e) {
   console.error((e as Error).message);
   // If you are not using TypeScript replace this line with